Atif Khan

 Muhammad Atif Khan (عاطف خان) is a Pakistani politician who was the Provincial Minister of Khyber Pakhtunkhwa for Tourism, Culture, Sports, Archaeology and Youth Affairs, in office from 29 August 2018 till 26 January 2020.
+He is currently a member of the National Assembly of Pakistan since February 2024.
 He had been a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2018 till January 2023.

 Previously, he was a member of the Provincial Assembly of Khyber Pakhtunkhwa from May 2013 to May 2018.
 He served as Provincial Minister of Khyber Pakhtunkhwa for Elementary and Secondary Education from June 2013 to May 2018.
 He was appointed as Minister for Food and Science and Technology and Information Technology on 20 May 2021.

 Early life and education

 He was born on 21 May 1972.

 He received his matriculation-level education from the Nisar Shaheed College, Risalpur and did intermediate from Cadet College Kohat.
 He holds an MBA degree.